GSA/plainlanguage.gov/_guidelines/index.md

 sidenav: guidelines
 ---

-The Plain Language Action and Information Network (PLAIN) is a community of federal employees dedicated to the idea that citizens deserve clear communications from government.
-We first developed this document in the mid-90s.
-We continue to revise it every few years to provide updated advice on clear communication.
-We hope you find this document useful, and that it helps you improve your writing -- and your agency's writing -- so your users can
+We developed these guidelines to help you and your agency write clearly, so your users can:

-- find what they need,
+- find what they need
-- understand what they find; and
+- understand what they find
-- use what they find to meet their needs.
+- use what they find to meet their needs

+## Contents

-We've divided the document into five major topics, although many of the subtopics fit within more than one topic.
-We start with a discussion of your audience because you should think about them before you start to write your document or your web content.
-In fact, you should start to think about them before you start to plan.
+The guidelines are organized into sections, but many of the topics fit within more than one section.
+We start with a discussion of your audience because you should think about them before you start writing or planning to write.
 From there we move to organization, because developing a good organization is important during your planning stage.
 Next, we discuss writing principles, starting at the word level and moving up through paragraphs and sections.
 This is the most extensive topic.
 We follow principles of writing documents with principles of writing for the web.
 We conclude with a short discussion of testing techniques.

+## History

-When we first wrote this document, we were primarily interested in regulations.
-We've broadened our coverage, but the document still bears the stamp of its origin.
-If you have a suggestion about something we should add to address other types of writing, or have a comment on this version, [contact us](#).
-We also offer [free half-day training for federal agencies](#) in the Washington, DC area.
-[Contact us](#) for more information.
+We first developed these writing guidelines in the mid 1990s.
+We continue to revise them to provide updated advice on clear communication.
+When we first developed these guidelines, we were primarily interested in regulations.
+We've broadened our coverage, but the information still bears the stamp of its origin.

+## Questions?
+Comments?

+If you have any feedback or questions about these guidelines, please [contact us]({{ site.baseurl }}/contact/).
+We also offer [free half-day training sessions for federal agencies]({{ site.baseurl }}/training/) in the Washington, DC area.